Subjects and qualifications

 Bear in mind that:

-- if you wish to study a subject that isn't available to private candidates, you will have to find a school or college that is willing to enter you as an internal student to conduct your assessments
+- if you wish to study a subject that isn't available to private candidates, you will have to find a school or college that is willing to enter you as an internal student and conduct your assessments

 - AS and A-level